ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 );
 ```

-The most obvious thing you might do at this point is create a stored proc that
+The most obvious thing you might do at this point is create a stored procedure
-would read data out of that table.
+that would read data out of that table.
 Maybe something like this:

 ```sql
 create proc get_sensitive()